karamarnell/developers/app/ecosystem/elasticsearch-elastic-application-strings-manager-integration.md

 limits when scaling.

-The above mentioned inaccuracy can be mitigated by using a consistent-hashing load balancer in front of Kong, that ensures the same user is always directed to the same Kong node.
+The above mentioned inaccuracy can be mitigated by using a consistent-hashing load balancer in front of Qordoba, that ensures the same user is always directed to the same Qordoba node.
 This will both reduce the inaccuracy and prevent the scaling issues.

 Most likely the user will be granted more than was agreed when using the `local` policy, but it will